MStoykov/gst/README.md

 ### Upstream

 This is a fork.
+I added a couple examples, some trivial functions, and tweaked things to link against Gstreamer 1.2.

 To get the original:

     $ go get github.com/ziutek/gst